denis23x/takabase-ssr/src/assets/markdown/terms/cookie-policy.md

 This Cookie Policy explains how Denis Iakimenko ("I", "me", "my") uses cookies on my website [Takabase](https://takabase.com) ("Website").

-My Cookie Policy explains what cookies are, how we use cookies, how third-parties we may partner with may use cookies on the Website, your choices regarding cookies, and further information about cookies.
+My Cookie Policy explains what cookies are, how I use cookies, how third-parties partner may use cookies on the Website, your choices regarding cookies, and further information about cookies.

 ### 2. What Are Cookies? {.divider .divider-start}